An introduction to electric cars

 Not wanting to get left behind, a lot of current manufacturers are taking steps to stay relevant.
 Here are some of the steps which the bigger names on the road are taking to ensure they have a presence in the future.

 This Japanese manufacturer has always been at the forefront of electrical tech, with the Prius standing out as one of the most successful electric-powered cars.
 They currently have a whopping nine hybrid cars in their range, with an eye on pure electric for the future.

-A tried-and-tested name in any household, Ford offers three exciting models in their all-electric range.
+A tried-and-tested name in any household, Ford offer three exciting models in their all-electric range.
 The F-150 Lightning, Mustang Mach-E and E-Transit are all very viable options for anyone looking to dip their toe in electrical waters – in the safest way possible.

 Nissan has been ahead of the curve for some time, with their Leaf seen by many as the breakthrough mainstream electric car.
-Rather than expanding beyond their original model, Nissan has instead chosen to keep the Leaf ahead of the game.
+Rather than expanding beyond their original model, Nissan have instead chosen to keep the Leaf ahead of the game.
 They’ve worked to constantly improve the model over the past decade.